 A Tropical Twist

-A blank canvas is always an exciting prospect, provided by a stylish new build with just the terrace and rear garden laid to lawn.
-My client presented a challenge requesting a country garden with a tropical twist suitable for an English climate.
+A blank canvas is always an exciting prospect, provided in this instance by a stylish new build with just the terrace and rear garden laid to lawn.
+The brief presents a challenge, requesting a country garden with a tropical twist suitable for an English climate.